joshgerdes/jekyll-uno/_posts/2022-01-03-azure-active-directory-application-proxy-implementation.md

   teaser: '/uploads/aadproxynetworkdiagram.png'

 ---
-Are you running internal web-based applications that you want to give
-access to users working remotely securely?
+Are you running internal web-based applications that you want to give access to users working remotely securely, without the need for a VPN or firewalls?
 Do you want to enforce or use Azure Conditional Access policies to protect and manage access?

 Let me introduce the [Azure Active Directory Application Proxy](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/what-is-application-proxy){:target="_blank"}